marek5050/marek5050.github.io/_my_resume/work-1-veepworks.md

 ---

 + Maintaining the iOS application [DREAM](https://itunes.apple.com/us/app/dream-crowdsourced-situational/id1072213501?mt=8) with a focus on energy efficiency.
-+ Introduced integration and unit tests into the development process.
++ Introduced testing into the development process.